OlisBahari/Olis-Bahari-ML-ITAI-1371/Book/README.md

 After the class started, I did not know about feature engineering.
 Our instructor, Simaram, explained it, so I got this book to learn more.
 I study it once in a while because it is not one of my core books.

 1. The Art of Feature Engineering: Essentials for Machine Learning

+I had to read **The Markdown Guide** in order to learn the lightweight markup language that we use it formatting elements oto plaintext text document Github and Visual Studio Code.